nbooker99/lab-10-slr-course-evals/lab-10.md

 > What is the equation of the line corresponding to male professors?
 > What is it for female professors?

-male professors: score_predicted = 4.09 + .14 x gendermale + error
+male professors: score = 4.09 + .14 x gendermale + error female
-female professors: score_predicted = 4.23 + -.14 x genderfemale + error
+professors: score = 4.23 + -.14 x genderfemale + error

 ## Exercise 11